masteringmodernpayments/book/state_and_history.md

 Inside the `aasm` block, every state we described earlier gets a `state` declaration, and every event gets an `event` declaration.
 Notice that the `:pending` state is what the record will be created with.
 Also, notice that the transition from `:pending` to `:processing` has an `:after` callback declared.
 After AASM updates the `state` property and saves the record it will call the `charge_card` method.
 AASM will automatically create scopes, so for example you can find how many finished records there are with `Sale.finished.count`.

 Notice that the stuff about charging the card moved into the model.
-This adheres to the [Fat Model Skinny Controller][fmsc] principle, where all of the logic lives in the model and the controller just drives it.
+This adheres to the [Fat Model Skinny Controller][state-fmsc] principle, where all of the logic lives in the model and the controller just drives it.
 Here's how `TransactionsController#create` method looks now:

 ```ruby
 def create